Bin-Chen-Lab/octad_desktop/README.md

 It takes a few minutes to install the package and verify files.
 Afterward, the pipeline will be ready to run.

 # Additional data and tutorials
-<li>By default, octad package uses expression data for 978 genes from the LINCS dataset.
+By default, octad package uses expression data for 978 genes from the LINCS dataset.
 However, it can influence the result and we advice using whole octad database.
-To obtatin whole results for DE, downloading of the additional OCTAD database [octad.counts.and.tpm.h5](https://chenlab-data-public.s3-us-west-2.amazonaws.com/octad/octad.counts.and.tpm.h5) from the AWS link is required.</li>
+To obtatin whole results for DE, downloading of the additional OCTAD database [octad.counts.and.tpm.h5](https://chenlab-data-public.s3-us-west-2.amazonaws.com/octad/octad.counts.and.tpm.h5) from the AWS link is required.
 <li>The tutorial available via following link:
 [Tutorial](https://chenlab-data-public.s3-us-west-2.amazonaws.com/octad/octad_tutorial.pdf) </li>

-# Usage and examples Q#@!#!@#
+# Usage and examples
 The several examples listed in the file [octad_example.R](https://github.com/Bin-Chen-Lab/octad_desktop/blob/master/octad_example.R) :
 <li>Example 1. liver hepatocellular carcinoma vs adjacent reference tissues;</li>
 <li>Example 2. breast cancer invasive carcinoma with PIK3 mutation vs reference tissues;</li>